-Flights in the Miracle Mile Shops at Planet Hollywood: Vegan menu items at Flights include a Black Bean Steak and Beyond Burger.
+Flights in the Miracle Mile Shops at Planet Hollywood: Vegan menu items at Flights include a Beyond Burger served on a lettuce bun.
 On a side note, their 3 for 1 happy hour is among the best in Las Vegas.
-See the full menu here.

 Beerhaus at New York New York: While not offering a full vegan menu, Beerhaus does offer a Vegan Chipotle Dog, Vegan City Dog, and an Impossible Burger as part of their traditional menu.

-Unfortunately, vegan restaurants directly on Fremont Street are not overly prevalent.
-If a vegan menu is what you seek, you’ll notice your options open up significantly if you take an Uber, or the free Downtown Loop Shuttle from Fremont Street to the nearby Arts District.
+Unfortunately, aside from Barry’s, Fremont Street restaurants offering a vegan menu aren’t overly prevalent.
+If a vegan menu is what you seek, you’ll notice your options open up significantly if you take an Uber, or the free Downtown Loop Shuttle from Fremont Street to the nearby Las Vegas Arts District.

 Esther’s Kitchen in The Arts District: Although not offering a full vegan menu, Esthers Kitchen does offer a vegan Winter Squash Risotto on their main menu.

-Makers & Finders Coffee in The Arts District: Makers & Finders offers a pretty robust plant-based section as part of their breakfast, lunch, dinner, and brunch menus that includes vegan options.
+Makers & Finders Coffee in The Arts District: Makers & Finders offers a pretty robust plant-based section as part of their breakfast, lunch, dinner, and brunch menus that include vegan options.

 Tacotarian in The Arts District: An entirely plant-based Mexican restaurant, everything on Tacotarian’s menu is vegan.